 CAML I, II, and Crunch Computer Labs

 The Computer-Assisted Music Laboratories I and II (CAML) are designed primarily for classroom instruction.
-They feature numerous workstations, each with a Musical Instrument Digital Interface, sampling keyboard, and computer.
+They feature numerous workstations, each with an audio Interface, MIDI controller and computer.
+Software bundled in these labs includes Logic Studio Pro, Abelton Live, Reason, MAX, SuperCollider, Pure Data, CSound, Finale and many other options.
 The CRUNCH lab, which is adjacent to the CAML Lab, is a full electronic music project studio.
 This lab is optimized for computer music research (including live interactive performance systems) as well as sound recording and editing projects and audio/video production.
 These labs are located in the basement of the North wing of the building.
 You must fill out a Swipe Card Agreement Form in the music office to gain access for personal use.

 Physical Computing Lab

-Lead by Michael Theodore, the ATLAS Physical Computing Lab brings together musicians, artists, engineers, physicists, and technophiles to explore new directions in music-making and multimedia-art.
-These “generalists” produce everything from electronic input devices, to solenoid percussion drivers, and even to building acoustic instruments and musical installations.
+Lead by Michael Theodore, the ATLAS Physical Computing Lab brings together musicians, artists, engineers, physicists and technophiles to explore new directions in music-making and multimedia-art.
+These “generalists” produce everything from electronic input devices to solenoid percussion drivers, and even acoustic instruments and musical installations.
 The participants in the Physical Computing Lab share the same goal of closing the gap between art and technology, but each participant has the freedom to explore her or his artistic goals.
 The group usually meets once per week in the basement of ATLAS.

 ATLAS Black Box Theater

-In the heart of the the ATLAS building lies the “Black Box,” a 2362 sq. ft. performance space that is eminently configurable, allowing users the freedom to manage productions in an almost infinite number of ways.
-The Black Box is home to 1 permanent and 6 portable high-end projectors, chroma-key and full black-out production environments, a fully controllable saturated lighting rig affixed to a wire grid 20 ft above the performance floor, and dual 360 degree tracked curtains.
+In the heart of the the ATLAS building lies the “Black Box,” a 2362-square-foot performance space that is eminently configurable, allowing users the freedom to manage productions in an almost infinite number of ways.
+The Black Box is home to one permanent and six portable high-end projectors, chroma-key and full black-out production environments, a fully controllable saturated lighting rig affixed to a wire grid 20 feet above the performance floor, and dual 360-degree tracked curtains.
 The space is fully soundproofed, offers multi-track recording, and is HD-TV capable.
 A cyclorama makes “infinite space” scene compositions possible.
 Both wireless and wired broadband access is available throughout the Box.

 A “green room,” adjacent to both studios, is furnished to provide performers with all necessary off-stage comforts.